Hi! I’m Chrissy…

 We were all stressed, and that stress came out in our behaviors and interactions with each other.

-And, we started making a conscious effort to stay connected with our kids.
+Most importantly, we started making a conscious effort to stay connected with our kids.

 Parenting is hard.
 Momming is hard.
 Finding ways to do “all the things” and still stay connected with everyone in the family and stay sane can feel like an unrealistic dream.